encukou/abi3/PEP.rst

   function in the stable ABI (among others).
 * The functions/structs declared and constants/macros defined
   when ``Python.h`` is included with ``Py_LIMITED_API`` set.
-  (Initially Linux only; other systems may be added in the future.)
+  (Initially Linux only; checks on other systems may be added in the future.)

+After the initial implementation, details such as function arguments will be added and the manifest will be checked for internal consistency (e.g. all types used in function signatures are part of the API).

 Contents of the Stable ABI